The Arboretum is full of interesting and unusual trees and shrubs. Designed by ‘Capability’ Brown in 1762, it retains much of his original vision.

 Whether you’re a tour operator, special interest group or planning to visit with friends and family, we have a variety of garden tours and packages at Bowood House & Gardens to suit all interests.

 A guided tour of the enchanting landscape awaits you, with a flowing mix of plantations and sweeping lawns leading down to a mile long lake.
-Behind the Georgian house through a secret door is Lord and Lady Lansdowne’s Private Walled Garden.
+Behind the Georgian house through a secret door is Bowood’s Private Walled Garden.
 Offering guided tours of the four distinct one-acre square garden’s comprising of formal borders, a picking garden, glass houses and a working kitchen garden.

-Groups of 15 or more can enjoy a beautiful day visiting Lord and Lady Lansdowne’s family home, surrounded by acres of ‘Capability’ Brown landscape and stunning gardens.
+Groups of 15 or more can enjoy a beautiful day visiting the Lansdowne’s family home, surrounded by acres of ‘Capability’ Brown landscape and stunning gardens.
 With the option for groups to enjoy at their own leisure or to book a guided tour.

-Enjoy an exclusive guided tour of the Marquis and Marchioness of Lansdowne’s Private Walled Gardens, surrounding Bowood House.
+Enjoy an exclusive guided tour of Bowood’s Private Walled Garden, surrounding Bowood House.

 We offer the opportunity for guests to book onto our monthly guided tours dates.
 For groups of 15 or more, a tour can be organised on a weekday of your choice with discounted rates.
 For more information please email houseandgardens@bowood.org or telephone 01249 812 102.